Daunte Culpepper: Oakland Raiders

 Culpepper was first and most often linked to the Jacksonville Jaguars, but Jaguars head coach Jack Del Rio said he did not feel Culpepper would be a good fit.
 Culpepper worked out for the Tampa Bay Buccaneers soon after his release, but was not acquired by the team.
 On July 31, Culpepper signed a one-year contract with the Oakland Raiders, as an insurance policy after the Raiders struggled to sign number-one draft pick JaMarcus Russell, with whom they were engaging in contract negotiations.
 In 2007, Culpepper replaced the injured Josh McCown for the Raiders' matchup against his former team, the Miami Dolphins.
-Culpepper finished the game with two passing and three rushing touchdowns.
+Culpepper finished the 35–17 victory with two passing and three rushing touchdowns.
 Culpepper started a total of six games for Oakland.
 Before the Week 13 game against the Denver Broncos, Culpepper was nursing a sore quadriceps.
 He said he suffered the injury during the Week 12 game against the Kansas City Chiefs but it did not begin to bother him until Wednesday.
 Some sources said Culpepper suffered the injury when he ran a race with Oakland cornerback and former college sprinter Stanford Routt after practice but head coach Lane Kiffin declined knowledge of the alleged incident.
 Due to his injury, Culpepper did not play again that season and was placed on injured reserve on December 26.
+He finished the 2007 season with six starts with 1,331 passing yards, five passing touchdowns, and five interceptions to go with three rushing touchdowns.